Need something to warm up with? Try this Bourbon Coffee!

-For this cocktail we chose to use Bulliet Bourbon.
+For this cocktail we chose to use Bulleit Bourbon.
 Bulleit is a good bourbon that has a nice bold flavor with hints of orange and spice with just enough sweetness to pull out the caramel of the coffee.

 Start by preheating the mug with some hot water (you can use hot tap water).
 Preheating the cup helps warm the bourbon, releasing a nice aroma the helps bring out the flavors in the bourbon.
 Pour in 1.5 oz bourbon into the warmed mug and then pour the hot coffee on top, filling the mug about 3/4th of the way.

-- 1.5 oz Bourbon
+- 1.50 oz bourbon

-- 4-6 oz of fresh brewed coffee
+- 4-6 oz freshly brewed coffee

-- 1 dollop of amaretto whipped cream
+- amaretto whipped cream

-- Dash of cinnamon and nutmeg
+- dash of cinnamon and nutmeg